fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    :widths: 35 65
    :header-rows: 1

-   * - Display Option
+   * - Options
      - Description
    * - 1.
 Optional
-     - This option allows for you to display the question type beside another question as seen in the image to the left.
-By default, this option is disabled.
+     - Unchecking this option forces the question to be answered when the user is filling out your survey.
+By default, this option is enabled
    * - 2.
 “Yes” skips to page
-     - This question type will be appended to the question directly before it.
+     - If the user selects, "Yes" as an answer, then they can jump to a defined page.
 By default, this option is disabled.
    * - 3.
 “No” skips to page
      - Conversely, if the user selects “No” as an answer, then you can jump to a defined page.
 By default, this option is disabled